Therapeutic ClassificationsAntitussive, Opioid/Antihistamine Combination

 - Stomach or bowel problems—May cause side effects to become worse.

 - Paralytic ileus (stomach or bowel blockage), known or suspected or

 - Respiratory depression (very slow breathing)—Should not be used in patients with these conditions.

 - Liver disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 It is very important that your doctor check your progress while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 If your cough does not improve or if it gets worse within 5 days, call your doctor.

 It is against the law and dangerous for anyone else to use your medicine.
 Keep your unused capsules or oral liquid in a safe and secure place.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

-If you think you or your child may have taken an overdose of this medicine, get emergency help at once.
+If you think you or someone else may have taken an overdose of this medicine, get emergency help at once.
 Signs of an overdose include: pale or blue lips, fingernails, or skin, confusion, difficult or troubled breathing, irregular, fast or slow, or shallow breathing, extreme sleepiness or drowsiness, cold and clammy skin, or lightheadedness or fainting.